bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 Smart Chain Proposal Vote   | N/A| 0 BNB   | N
 Cross transfer out relayer reward  | N/A| 0.0004 BNB    | N

+## Can I see balances of others or can other people see my balances?

+Yes, anyone can see anyone's balances if they know the corresponding addresses.
+Beacon Chain is 100% transparent for transactions and balances.

 ## Information provided through API and their usage

 ### Is there any limit to using the API to send orders or check market data?